ajaest/financefox_test/README.md

 - Create the detail/read route '/post/:id' to show more information about a post, using:
     - Google static maps API to pinpoint latitude/longitude in a map
     - moment.js to obtain human readable dates
+- Added styles for all views through less

 ## Used articles and resources